 Rationale

-To encourage cooperative learning among peers, to provide an engaging multisensory activity, and to rapidly recognize the names of the alphabet letters.
+Engaging kindergartners in the activity encourages cooperative learning among peers, provides an engaging multisensory activity, and promotes rapid recognition of the names of the alphabet letters.

 A) To encourage cooperative learning among peers

-This option highlights the value of social interaction in learning.
-By pairing students, the teacher promotes teamwork and communication, essential skills for young learners.
-Cooperative learning enhances engagement and can improve understanding as students discuss and explore their letters together.
+This choice emphasizes the importance of social interaction in learning.
+By pairing students, the teacher promotes teamwork and communication, allowing children to learn from one another as they play the game together.

 B) To provide an engaging multisensory activity

-The use of colorful foam letters and the tactile experience of handling them make this a multisensory learning opportunity.
-Engaging multiple senses can help reinforce memory and understanding, making the learning experience more effective and enjoyable for kindergartners.
+The use of colorful foam letters and the physical act of placing them on the alphabet arc engages multiple senses—sight, touch, and sound—making the learning experience more memorable and effective for young children.

 C) To assess the automatic recognition of morphemes